 San Francisco, CA

-Sarah (YC'13) is a member of the Blue Ivy Ventures Fellow program.
-She currently works at SolarCity, where she most recently led the financial analysis of the company's largest private sector deal in the last year, a portfolio of 17 megawatts spanning 100 acres for a leading e-commerce company.
-Previously, as head researcher for the CEO of Eurasia Group, Sarah built energy market investment risk models for top executives of Fortune 100 companies including GE, Exxon, and Google.
-Before Eurasia Group, she analyzed energy legislation for Rep. Nancy Pelosi, the Democratic Leader of the House of Representatives.
+Sarah (YC'13) works in Business Operations at Tesla Energy.
+Previously, she was a Project Development Associate at SolarCity and head researcher for the CEO of Eurasia Group, where she built energy market investment risk models for Fortune 100 companies.
+Prior to that, she analyzed energy legislation for Rep. Nancy Pelosi, Democratic Leader of the House of Representatives.
 Sarah holds a BA with Distinction in Political Science from Yale.

 New Haven, CT